PS Audio LANRover Review – vs. Sonore microRendu + Uptone Ultracap LPS-1

 Enter the PS Audio LANRover

-Being a huge fan of the PS Audio P10 Power Plant, when I got word from PS Audio’s CEO Paul McGowan on new USB device he was working on, I immediately requested a review unit.
+Being a huge fan of the PS Audio P10 Power Plant, when I got word from PS Audio’s CEO Paul McGowan on a new USB device he was working on, I immediately requested a review unit.
 It seems like these USB conditioners are quite prevalent in the audio space now.
 I’ve recently reviewed quite a few of them including the Uptone Regen, Wyred 4 Sound Recovery, Audioquest Jitterbug, and iFi nano iUSB3.0.
 I didn’t expect to have the LANRover as part of that review but figured it was a worthwhile experiment.
 Turns out, even as a desktop USB conditioner with the sender attached directly to the receiver, it absolutely blew away the rest of the cast.
 For that reason I wanted to dedicate an entire review for this wonderful device.

 As mentioned, these devices exist because they solve a pervasive problem in digital audio land: jitter and EMI/RFI.
 The PS Audio LANRover is bit different from the other USB solutions.
 It is an USB Networked Conditioner (UNC) that involves a USB connection on both ends and a wireless/Ethernet network in-between.
 UNC is an acronym I made up but I think it sums up what this device does.
 You could have your server in one room and play to a DAC in another room, as long as you have network coverage in that area.
 For all the server knows, the DAC is directly connected.
 The best part is the inherent galvanic isolation provided by the network.
 This ensures optimal audio quality without worrying about junk emanating along the signal path.